Serious Injury Law Limited Client Care Information Document and terms and conditions

 We will act with integrity and in your best interests at all times.

-We will give you a case plan and a legal costs budget/estimate and details of the estimated timescales and costs.
+We will give you a case plan and a legal costs budget / estimate and details of the estimated timescales and costs.
 We will review your case on a regular basis and advise you of the next steps.
 We will analyse the balance of the risks / expense / outcomes in your case and keep this balance under review.

 We will communicate with you on a regular basis to advise you of developments and to request any further information or documentation, which we require.
 If urgent action is required, or the nature of the case requires swift action, this will take place.
 Similarly, we will not send you unnecessary communications.
-When we communicate with you we will endeavour to advise you of the next steps and when you can next expect to hear from us.
+When we communicate with you we will try to advise you of the next steps and when you can next expect to hear from us.

 We will communicate with you in a method of your choice, such as by letter or email (both can be in large text), telephone or text message.
 Our office is normally open for personal visits between 9am and 5pm Monday to Friday, and at other times by prior arrangement.
 Our telephone lines are available 24 hours a day.
 We are willing to communicate with somebody else on your behalf, if we have your written authority to do so.

 We will respond promptly to your communications.
 We always aim to have a person available to assist you.
 If a member of your legal team is not available, then our administration support team will be pleased to help.
-Where a return call is requested, we shall do our best to attend to this as soon as possible on the same day, or as soon as possible on the next working day where circumstances dictate.
+Where a return call, message or email is requested, we shall do our best to attend to this as soon as possible on the same day, or as soon as possible on the next working day where circumstances dictate.
 Please note that we may record and monitor telephone calls for training and client care purposes.

 We will look to conclude your case in the most efficient manner.
 This may include litigation or alternative ways of dispute resolution.
 We will safeguard any documents/evidence that you send to us.